dipanjal/covid19_api/README.md

 ## Indices

-This will show some sample requests from this [API](http://covid-rest.herokuapp.com/)
+We will show some sample requests from this [API](http://covid-rest.herokuapp.com/)

 It contains following requests
 * [Today](#today)